(As told to Alan Mitchell by Leon White)

 While Mayor, I became aware of an article in Oregonian newspaper that mentioned the Benj.
 Franklin Savings & Loan was considering introducing mobile branch banking to the Oregon South Coast.
 Their plan was to serve Gold Beach, Port Orford and Bandon with a converted motor home.
 They were searching for the right community to be their home base.
 With interest rates spiking around 12-15%, those were very stressful times for everyone.
 Since I was always in favor of encouraging new businesses to locate in Port Orford, I reached out and offered my support.

 Similar free-standing bank lobbies were built in Gold Beach and Bandon.
-After the savings & loan was put into receivership in 1990, those buildings were purchased by other financial institutions and extensively remodeled.
-They remain in use today: Rogue Credit Union in Gold Beach; and, Bank of America in Bandon.
-In Port Orford, the Happy Tails Pet Supplies occupies the third building.
+After the Savings & Loan was put into receivership in 1990, those buildings were purchased by other financial institutions and extensively remodeled.
+They remain in use today: Rogue Credit Union in Gold Beach and Bank of America in Bandon.
+In Port Orford, the Happy Tails Pet Supplies occupied the third building until 2022.

 The Manager’s home in Port Orford was then purchased by Robert Reinhardt, a retired aerospace Field Engineer.
 After his passing in 1999, 50% of the proceeds from the sale of his home established a Rotary Scholarship Fund, with the remaining 50% given to help build Port Orford’s new Library.